Generally, you are only assessed to tax on income received in the UK.

-However, depending on your nationality and country of residence you may be entitled to the UK personal tax allowance which is £12500 for 2019/20 and was £11,850 for 2018/19 and £11,500 for 2017/18.
+However, depending on your nationality and country of residence you may be entitled to the UK personal tax allowance which is £12500 for 2020/21 and 2019/20.
 If you are a British national you are automatically entitled to the UK personal tax allowance, which means no tax would be payable in the UK on rental profits of less than £12,500 (provided that you have no other UK income).

 If you are not a British national there are double taxation treaties with EU and some other countries which also entitle you to claim the UK personal tax allowance.
 Please get in touch and we will be happy to confirm whether you are entitled to the UK tax allowance.

 Tenants or letting agents have a responsibility to deduct basic rate tax from any rent paid to non-resident landlords.
 If you wish to continue receiving UK rental income gross whilst you are non-resident, you should submit Form NRL1 to the HMRC Centre for Non-Residents.

 HMRC should then grant approval for rents to be paid to you gross and notify the tenant or agent as appropriate.
 Your rental profits will still remain taxable in the UK but this will help with cash-flow.

 If any of the following apply then you may be required to complete a tax return:

 Non-resident tax rules can be quite complex.
 If you are in any doubt then get in touch.
 We can help and are happy to answer questions.
 We offer a free initial consultation so that you can discuss your situation and find out whether you should complete a tax return or not.

 From 6th April 2013 there is The Statutory Residence Test.